DJTommek/better-location/README.md

 ### Show location
 Show location as better message.<br>
 Because Telegram is very restrictive what can be in start parameter, WGS-84 coordinates are encoded as two parts (lat_lon) with `_` as divider.
-To encode coordinate, multiply coordinate it by 1 000 000 and round to integer.
+To encode coordinate, multiply coordinate by 1 000 000 and round to integer.

 | Input coordinates | Encoded coordinates | Result link |
 |-------------------|---------------------|-------------|